 Perhaps the relationship people struggle with most is getting along with those in-laws.
 In-laws are the gift we received in marriage – and sadly, a gift many want to give back.

-Even in healthy in-law relationships there will be tensions and challenges.
+Even in healthy in-law relationships, there will be tensions and challenges.
 You both love the same person, and the only reason you’re attached is because of that person.
 That can mean competing interests.
-In-laws can be made to feel like out-laws.
-They get to be the brunt of many a tale–especially mothers-in-law–the universal catch-all of abusive humor.
+In-laws can sometimes be made to feel like out-laws.
+They get to be the brunt of many a tale (especially mothers-in-law), the universal catch-all of abusive humor.

 Rather than offering advice on the in-law relationship, I offer four stories in Scripture: For a healthy in-law relationship, read about Moses and his father-in-law in Exodus 18, or Ruth and her mother-in-law in the book of Ruth.
 And if you think you’ve got it bad, take comfort–it could be a lot worse!
-Read about Jacob and his father-in-law in Genesis 29 and following, or David and the all time worst in-law, King Saul in I Samuel.
+Read about Jacob and his father-in-law starting in Genesis 29, or David and the all time worst in-law, King Saul in I Samuel.

-Sometimes, you just have to remember that these folks are the reason your spouse exists, and sometimes that should be enough.
+Sometimes, you just have to remember that these folks are the reason your spouse exists, and sometimes that will have to be enough.
 If not, I hope reading about these Biblical marriages might help offer some perspective and encouragement.